|

 Incline Start Assist (replaced the old Hill Holder mechanical system, see above).
 Manual transmission only.
 Uses the VDC system to hold brake pressure on all four wheels to keep the car from rolling back down a hill for easier starting from a stop.
 Holds the car for app 1 second.

 Intercooler: (see turbo).
-A radiator that cools the compressed air from a turbocharger before it enters the engine cylinders.
+A radiator that cools the compressed and thus heated air from a turbocharger before it enters the engine cylinders.
 Frequently an air-to-air radiator.
-With hood scoop to force air over it.
+With a hood scoop to force air over it as the car moves.

 Turbo: (also turbocharger) (see intercooler).
-An exhaust driven device that, like a supercharger, compresses air in the cylinders, allowing for stronger gas/air mixture, thus more combustion and acceleration.
+An exhaust driven device that, like a supercharger, forces compressed air into the cylinders, allowing for stronger gas/air mixture, thus more combustion and acceleration.
 Originally used in aircraft engines.

-SportShift Transmission an automatic transmission that has a manual mode to shift up or down without a clutch.
+SportShift Transmission an automatic transmission that has a manual mode to shift up or down without a clutch by tapping ther shift lever forward or backward.
 Can be shifted by pushing the shift lever forward or back or on some models the controls are even on the steering wheel and hand controlled.
 The SportShift has auto mode, auto sport mode, and the manual mode.

-STi: Subaru Technica International, Subaru's performance division, and also the name of the Impreza STi model.
+STI, STi: Subaru Technica International, Subaru's performance division, and also the name of the Impreza STI (STi) model that came out in 2004.

 Supercharger: A belt driven device that, like a turbocharger, compresses air in the cylinders, allowing for stronger gas/air mixture, thus more combustion and acceleration.
 Turbo is more common because it tends to use less power than the belt driven supercharger.

-Interference or non-interference engine: If the timing belts breaks, the pistons and valves will collide, they will hit each other and basically ruin the engine.
-The 2.2L engine is a non-interference engine, all 2.5L engine are interference.
+Interference or non-interference engine: On an interference engine, if the timing belts breaks, the pistons and valves collide, they will hit each other and basically ruin the engine.
+On a non-interference engine there is room between the valves and pistons.
+The Phase 1 2.2L engine is a non-interference engine.
+The Phase 2 2.2Ls started on the 1999 Forester and are an interference engine.
+All 2.5L engine are interference.

 top